April 13, 2026

 ✓ "I noticed Company] just announced Series B. Usually after that kind of growth, finance teams hit specific problem].
 Have you run into that?"

-✗ "Your company looks great, we have a solution"
+✗ "Your company looks great, we have a solution."

 The signal is your opening.
-Use it.
+Use it every time.

 Signal-based selling requires monitoring.
 Monitoring requires people working while your prospects sleep.